SirPlease/L4D2-Competitive-Rework/Dedicated Server Install Guide/README.md

 > **Creating a User to run the Servers on**
 > You don't want to be running these services on root, do you?!
-> We'll call the account Steam and allow it to run certain Root commands so that you won't have to log into Root all the time.
+> We'll call the account Steam 和 allow it to run certain Root commands so that you won't have to log into Root all the time.
-> After that, we'll login to the user. (when you enter the login comamnd it will ask you which user to log in to, simply log in with the new username (steam) and password you just created seconds ago).
+> After that, we'll login to the user. (when you enter the login comamnd it will ask you which user to log in to, simply log in with the new username (steam) 和 password you just created seconds ago).

 **adduser steam**
 **adduser steam sudo**